CMPSC-310-AI-Spring2023/trashbot/writing/report.md

-# Report by Add Your Names Here
+# Report by Titus Smith, Luke Barker, Jack Turner

 ## Planning, due on January 27th, 2023 by 9:30am